Chuck and Yvonne Pigott support Scouting with outsized achievements and contributions.

 With experience as a member of the boards of directors for organizations including Boeing and The Seattle Times, Chuck was able to recruit acquaintances and business colleagues for help raising $3 million to rebuild the camp.
 When the fundraising and reconstruction were through, the camp sported a new main building with a kitchen and cafeteria, as well as boat storage, a trading post, and an infirmary.

 The buildings received new restrooms, and campers got tent platforms, while a ropes course and climbing tower were added for the adventure-minded.
-Today, the 150-acre camp hosts summer camps with canoeing, shooting sports, and additional activities, as well as leader training, Order of the Arrow gatherings, and other events.
+Today, the 150-acre camp hosts summer camps with canoeing and additional activities, as well as leader training, Order of the Arrow gatherings, and other events.

 In 2011, Chuck and Yvonne (in photo at right) also made a significant gift to the BSA to develop the Charles Pigott Base Camp at the Summit Bechtel Family National Scout Reserve in West Virginia.
 As a flagship camping facility, the Charles Pigott Base Camp will be an environmentally friendly, programmatically diverse installation whose example will encourage local Boy Scout councils across the country to continue to reach for camping excellence.